chesapeake bay beaches maryland

 Downs Park is located in Anne Arundel County and is another beach that offers incredible views of the Chesapeake Bay.
 While you cannot swim at this beach, you can enjoy the beauty it brings while enjoying other aspects of the park.

 You will find playgrounds, nature trails, a fishing pier, basketball courts, and many other great outdoor activities.
+This is one of our favorite beaches on Chesapeake bay especially because my kids love the playground.

 6. Fort Smallwood Park Beach